-The famous Catacombs of Rome are ancient underground cemeteries, of both Jewish and Christian heritage.
+The famous Catacombs of Rome, are the most important Italian catacombs, and are ancient underground cemeteries, of both Jewish and Christian heritage.
 Most of them are carve in the tuff, outside the perimeter of the ancient walls of Rome (the Aurelian walls), as in the city centre it was forbidden to bury the dead.

-Located on the right side of the Appian Way, nearby the small church of "Domine quo vadis?”, the Catacombs of Callixtus are among the largest and most important locations.
-Carved out in the 2nd century, the catacombs are part of a burial complex covering an area of 15 hectares of land, with a maze of 20km long tunnels, on different levels, reaching a depth of over 20meters.
+Located on the right side of the Appian Way, nearby the small church of "Domine quo vadis?”, the Catacombs of St. Callixtus are among the largest catacombs and most important locations.
+Carved out in the 2nd century, the catacombs are part of a burial complex covering an area of 15 hectares of land, with a maze of 20 kilometers (12.5 miles) long tunnels, on different levels, reaching a depth of over 20meters.

 At the beginning of the 3rd century the Catacombs of Callixtus became the official cemetery of the Church of Rome, and then became the burial place of dozens of martyrs, 16 popes and hundreds of Christians.

 The catacombs consist of several areas, including the Crypt of the Popes, also called "the little Vatican" because they were buried 9 popes.
 Another place of interest is certainly the Crypt of Saint Cecilia, who was martyred in the 3rd century: she was buried where now lies her creepy statue.
 Originally, the crypt was all decorated with frescoes and mosaics.

 You can experience the exploration of the tombs and impressive galleries full of niches, with a walking tour of the Catacombs.

 The archaeological site of San Sebastiano is located in the initial part of the Appian Way.
 In the 2nd century, the area was used as a burial ground, and was later adapted and used as a Christian cemetery.